zachwhalen/creativecoding/schedule.md

  * Join the [Slack](http://creativecodersatumw.slack.com)
  * Complete the webpage remix you started in class and maybe try another one
  * Fill out the [student information survey](https://airtable.com/shrxeWOPmYxBTdTFs) if you haven't already
+ * Browse the suite of Twitter bots in the [ELO Collection, Vol 3](http://collection.eliterature.org/3/collection-bots.html)

 <!-- demo a few things of the sort they'll be making this semester.
 Maybe one for each project type we're doing. -->